George3d6/various_statistics/confidence_determination/README.md

 4. Given a random subset of predictions + confidences, is the mean of the confidence values equal to the accuracy for that subset of predictions ?
 5. same as (4) but on the whole dataset rather than a random subset.
 6. Assuming a situation where a wrong predictions is `-1` and a correct prediction `1`, and the accuracy score is the sum of all these `-1` and `1` values.
 Would weighting this value by their associated confidence increase the value of this sum ?
+7. How long does the setup take to converge on a validation dataset ?
+For ease of experimenting this means "how long does the main predictive model take to converge", once that converges we'll stop regardless of how good the confidence model has gotten.
+This will also be capped to avoid wasting too much time if a given model fails to converge in a reasonable amount of time compared to the others.

 Some of these may not seems that intuitive/interesting, but are useful to evaluate during the experiment in order to make small tweaks and find errors with the models (e.g. criteria 1,2,5 and 6)